-For an overview of the climate science, see the David Spratt’s Powerpoint presentation, Why is emergency-scale action necessary?
+For a verbal overview of the climate science, see the David Spratt’s Powerpoint presentation, Why is emergency-scale action necessary?

 Global temperatures and baselines – NASA’s temperature spike graph

 The raw data for this graph is found at: www.data.giss.nasa.gov/gistemp/graphs_v3/Fig.C.txt

 Antti Lipponen, a researcher at the Finnish Meteorological Institute, has compiled weather statistics between 1900 and 2016 and turned them into a 35-second video.
 The results back up what climate scientists have been saying for decades – the planet is warming up.

 Below is another way of showing the data: